HHS/ASPR-ms-gcm-taskit/README.md

 - GCM located [here](https://github.com/HHS/ASPR8)
 - Taskit located [here](https://github.com/HHS/ASPR-ms-taskit)

-*NOTE that both Taskit and Modeling Util are in maven central, so there is no need to clone and build those repos
+*NOTE that Modeling Utils, GCM and Taskit are in maven central, so there is no need to clone and build those repos

 ### Building
 To build this project: